 MyPatchingCreds.
 You can then later submit a patching job that uses

 MyPatchingCreds to patch the production databases.

-Authenticating target type is the target type that a credential can authenticate against.
-For example, a SQLScript job has a host credential
+The authenticating target type is the target type that a credential can authenticate against.
+For example, a SQLScript job has the host credential

 DBHostCreds that is used to authenticate against the database host.
 Therefore, the target type for